whutddk/iRhythm/Readme.md

 # iRhythm Internet MP3 Radio

-This appilcation is a prototype of Internet Radio,which can found music from online audition websites,douban FM,Baidu FM,KuWo,Download mp3 file among the music,and decode them by using DSP and optimized code for mp3 decode.
+This appilcation is a prototype of Internet Radio designed on ARC EM Starter Kit,which could find music from online audition websites,like douban FM,Baidu FM,KuWo,Download mp3 file among the music,and decode them by using ARC DSP Instruction and optimized code for mp3 decode.

 -----------------------------------------